“The greatness of a nation and its moral progress

-San Juan Animal League partners with two local veterinarians to evaluate and provide this emergency assistance.
-If you have an emergency, please call one of them to make an appointment to have your pet’s condition evaluated.
+San Juan Animal League partners with local veterinarians to evaluate and provide emergency assistance.
+If you have an emergency, please read carefully to see if your pet qualifies for this funding.

 EMERGENCY IS DEFINED AS: hit by car, attacked by dogs, porcupine quills, poisoning, gunshot wounds, dystocia, eye trauma, postule uterus, bloated intestinal twist, broken leg, amputation, excessive bleeding, clogged breathing.

 NOT COVERED: tumors, cancer, vaccinations, spay/neuter, diabetic conditions, ear conditions, parvovirus which is preventable through vaccination, other general health issues

 If your pet’s condition qualifies, please call the SJAL phone line dedicated to emergencies.
-Please call 505-801-1035 and speak with our emergency volunteer.
+505-801-1035 and speak with our emergency volunteer.
 You can leave a message Calls will be returned the same day.
 Please remember that trauma can be very upsetting and it’s important to be courteous as we all want this to be a win, win, win situation.